 Filters are designed to protect your heating and cooling units from dirt and debris that would otherwise build up and diminish the effectiveness of your units.
 Without filters, you’re looking at both higher utility bills and more dust and other allergens throughout your home.

 Wonder how much dirt your filters can take out of the air over the life of your heating or cooling system?
-Researchers found as much as TEN POUNDS of dust and dander hiding out in poorly maintained units!
+Researchers found as much as TEN POUNDS of dust hiding out in poorly maintained units!

 The third/third Rule: Regular maintenance of your furnace, including filter changes, will allow your unit to last one-third (or approximately five years) longer, and cost about one-third less to operate in the meantime!
 We’re convinced, are you?